Moheb Ullah Borekzai: Official status reviews

-ruled that the captives had to be informed of the justifications for their detention, and had to be given an opportunity to try to refute those allegations.
+ruled that the captives had to be informed of the justifications for their detention, and had to be given an opportunity to defend themselves against those allegations.

 Office for the Administrative Review of Detained Enemy Combatants

 In response to the Supreme Court ruling in Rasul v.
-Bush the Department of Defense set up the Office for the Administrative Review of Detained Enemy Combatants, which conducted annual reviews of the captives status.
+Bush, the Department of Defense set up the Office for the Administrative Review of Detained Enemy Combatants, which conducted annual reviews of the captives status.

-Borekzai had reviews scheduled in 2004, and he chose to attend both of them.
+Borekzai had two reviews scheduled in 2004, and he chose to attend both of them.